 Certain clinical conditions must be notified to the laboratory associated infection specialist.
 Follow local protocols for reporting to the patient's clinician.

-Presumptive identification 10.2
+10.2 Presumptive identification

 If appropriate growth characteristics, colonial appearance, Gram stain of the cultured isolate, biochemical and serological results are demonstrated.